Log in

 Top Review 33

-The local smart guy is now forty revolutions of the sun old.
+The local smart one is now forty revolutions around the sun old.

-Strangely handsome, a bit of a patina and athletically fit.
+Strangely good-looking, a bit of a successful patina, and fit as a fiddle.

-He continues to exude the defining characteristics of his decade: a magical hedonism was and still is meticulously cultivated, just like profitable investments.
-Like in no other generation before, many of its greying gentlemen still lift weights, pay attention to a balanced diet, pose fashionably in tune with the times and have retained their ironic sense of humor.
+He continues to exude the essence of his decade: a charming hedonism that has been and still is meticulously cultivated, just like profitable investments.
+Unlike any other generation before, many of their graying gentlemen still lift weights, pay attention to balanced diets, pose fashionably in tune with the times, and have retained their ironic sense of humor.

 Classic font, almost Roman.